VPDeb/Tessie_True/README.md

 `langdata_lstm` :: Folder containing all components of every langauge that has already been trained using Tesseract.

+`update` :: Folder used for all preprocessing steps required before training.
+The `data` folder can be filled with any obtained training images.
+Run the `conversion.sh` script first to convert all images to png file format.
+Next, run `processing.py` with Python to create and save each processed image.
+Finally, run the `segmentation.sh` script to segment each image, have it saved as a tif and generate it's ground truth text file (that will then need to be corrected by hand).

 `eng.traineddata` :: This is the fully trained Tesseract model for the English language and needs to be placed into the `Tessie_True/tesseract/tessdata` directory.

 `storysquadset.traineddata` & `storysquadnew` :: These are our trained model versions so far `storysquadnew` being the newest model that you will pick up from.
 These also need to be stored in the `Tessie_True/tesseract/tessdata` directory.